 - 100 grams (1/3 cup plus 1 tablespoon) whipping cream

-In a large mixing bowl or in a food processor, combine the sugar and butter.
-Mix until white and fluffy.
+- In a large mixing bowl or in a food processor, beat the sugar and butte until white and fluffy.
 Add in the eggs one by one, mixing well between each addition.
-Add in the cocoa powder mixture and mix again.

-Pour the batter into the cake pan, and bake for 30 minutes, or until the top of the cake feels springy to the touch, and a knife inserted in the center comes out with just a few crumbs.
+- Pour the batter into the cake pan, and bake for 30 minutes, or until the top of the cake feels springy to the touch, and a knife inserted in the center comes out with just a few crumbs.
 Don’t bake it to death, otherwise it won’t be as moist inside.
-Let rest on the counter for a few minutes, then turn out on a rack to cool completely.
+Let rest on the counter for a few minutes, then remove from the pan and transfer to a rack to cool completely.

-Prepare the ganache.
-Melt the dark chocolate in a double boiler (or in a bowl set over a saucepan of simmering water), stirring with a spoon from time to time to help it melt and just because you can’t keep your eyes off it.
+- Melt the dark chocolate in a double boiler (or in a bowl set over a saucepan of simmering water), stirring with a spoon from time to time to help it melt or just because you can’t keep your eyes off it.

-When completely melted, remove from heat and add in the whipping cream, stirring as you pour, and until completely incorporated.
+- When completely melted, remove from the heat, stir in the whipping cream and keep stirring until completely combined.
 You will get a luscious, velvety mixture.
-Use all your strength and will power to refrain from dipping your face in, for it is still hot and you may burn yourself.
-Besides, what would you glaze the cake with then?
+Use all your strength and willpower to refrain from dipping your face in, for it is still hot and you may burn yourself.

-Let the ganache rest a little, until thickened to the desired consistency, say 15 to 30 minutes: if you want to spread it thin, don’t wait too long.
-If you want a thick layer of ganache, give it a little more time.
+- Let the ganache rest a little, until thickened to the desired consistency, say 15 to 30 minutes: if you want to spread it thin, don’t wait too long.
+If you want a thicker layer of ganache, give it a little more time.

-Glaze the cake.
-The simplest way is to just pour the ganache on top of the cake, and spread it on with the back of a spoon, letting it ripple onto the sides of the cake in a spontaneous fashion.
+- The simplest way is to just pour the ganache on top of the cake, and spread it on with the back of a spoon, letting it ripple onto the sides of the cake in a spontaneous fashion.
 But you can also glaze the sides completely.
-Alternately, slice the cake in two when completely cooled, and spread ganache (or raspberry jam) between the two halves, before you glaze the whole thing (or not).
+Alternately, slice the cake in two when completely cooled, and spread ganache or raspberry jam between the two halves, before glazing the whole thing.